AthulyaSG/Big_Data-Spark/README.md

+# Big Data
+## Application of PySpark in the Stock Market
 ### Stock Market
 * The process of buying and selling stocks involves transactions in the stock market
 * Companies secure capital in the stock market through the sale of shares, or equity, to investors